jbreeding/com_manifest2md/README.md

 The final documents are written in MarkDown format.

 1) Install Manifest2md,
-2) Check Params and choose Doc Dir, Doc Mode,... in the Manifest2md Component Parameters,
+2) Check Params and choose Doc Dir, Doc Lang, Doc Mode,... in the Manifest2md Component Parameters,
 3) Click Discover Button to scan all your Installed Extensions,
 4) Create a Category to group some Extensions (ie: 1 Component, 2 Modules, 1 Plugin needed for 1 Application),
 5) Edit each Extension you want Docs, fill the Form, then publish it,